aaron-nuy/Android-NoiseGeneration-Cplusplus/README.md

 # Android-NoiseGeneration-Cplusplus
- Android app that generates noise from native c++ code
+ Simple android app that generates noise from native c++ code.
+Just a test for using JNI